compas-dev/compas/docs/environments/rhino.rst

 Working in Rhino
 ********************************************************************************

-..
-TODO

-   * Running scripts
-   * Running scripts from an external editor
-   * Adding custom commands
-   * Making plug-ins
-   * Creating toolbars
-   * Using CPython packages
-   * Using C/C++ code
-   * Warning: Rhino 5 vs. Rhino 6

 .. highlight:: bash

 *Installing* COMPAS for Rhino is very simple.
-Just open the *command prompt* and type the following
+Just type the following on the command line

 ::